covenant-org/luminary/camera_conection/yolo_predictions_with_aws.md

 ```
 - Possbile cause: missing permissions in lambda role
 - Check problem with generated output of lambda function (no extension aparently)

+# 24/03/2025
+- Corrected permission errors
+- Added functionality to prediction when a new image is uploaded through workflow to s3 bucket
+- Tested whole workflow, worked nice

+## Todo:
+- Can't save results in s3 bucket when the request succeded, so check where to store them.
+-